Best Medical Journal Digest Services for UK Doctors

 The Monday Clinical Brief

 What is it?
-A curated daily digest designed specifically for UK doctors, summarising the most clinically significant research published overnight.
-MCB focuses on major journals and emerging evidence across general medicine, surgery, psychiatry, and specialised fields.
-Each summary is written by a qualified clinician in plain language and linked to the original abstract.
+A curated weekly digest designed specifically for UK doctors, summarising the most clinically significant research from the previous week.
+MCB covers the top five journals in each of 31 specialties — 155 journals in total — so you follow the most authoritative sources in your field rather than a generic feed.
+Each article is summarised in plain language and linked to the original abstract.

 Strengths: